-WGs only meet for a few hours at an IETF meeting most working group work must be done on mailing lists often only specific unresolved issues discussed at meeting so read the IDs before the session advice: listen (and read) before speaking sessions are being streamed & recorded so speak directly into the mike say your name - every time you get to the mike for the people in audio-land & for the scribe sign the blue sheets record of who is in the room - required for openness retained but not published should you demand free rights to implement? require "fair & non-discriminatory" licensing? what if IPR claim is false?
+WGs only meet for a few hours at an IETF meeting most working group work must be done on mailing lists often only specific unresolved issues discussed at meeting so read the IDs before the session advice: listen (and read) before speaking, take your turn should you demand free rights to implement? require "fair & non-discriminatory" licensing? what if IPR claim is false?